 First and foremost: What is a reset?

 Like, come on, we all know what a reset is!
-It's like that button on the PC, that you press and everything starts from clean.
+It's like that button on the computer that you press and everything starts from clean.
 It's that signal that goes into a chip that ensures that no matter what happened before, from now on everything will be fine.
 Some people refer to the reset as the signal that brings the system to a known state.

 To FPGA designers, the reset is often just that extra input to add to every module and use in a repeated code pattern.
 Something we just do, not necessarily paying attention to what this reset signal actually ensures, if at all, or if it can be omitted altogether.